verrazzano/docs/content/en/docs/quickstart/_index.md

         | jq -r '."@timestamp" as $timestamp | "\($timestamp) \(.level) \(.message)"'
     ```

+**NOTE:** For some applications, the Kiali console may show warning for objects that replicate hostname/port configurations across multiple IngressTraits.
+These warnings do not impact functionality and can be suppressed with the following [component override]({{< relref "docs/guides/app-deployment/application-deployment-guide.md#suppress-kiali-console-warnings" >}}).

 ## Deploy an example application

 The [Hello World Helidon]({{< relref "/docs/samples/hello-helidon/_index.md" >}})